-I use this one (affiliate), which is not the cheapest peeler, but it’s wonderfully sharp.
+You may find it’s more difficult to remove the tough outer skin here compared to most vegetables.
+I use this peeler (affiliate), which is not the cheapest peeler, but it’s wonderfully sharp.

-Next cut the bulbous bottom of the squash from the longer neck portion:
+Next cut the bulbous section from the longer neck portion:

 For the half ring portions, I cut on an angle for even pieces:

-For the flatter bottom and top piece, I cut that in half, then cut those two pieces into cubes:
+For the flatter bottom and top piece, I cut that in half, then cut those two pieces into small cubes: